Skip to main content

 Risks of using a weight-loss journal

 “Generally, there are no known severe risks or harms to keeping a weight-loss journal,” Landry said.
-However, it’s possible they may worsen or trigger disordered eating or eating disorders
+But it’s possible they may worsen or trigger disordered eating or eating disorders

-Be cautious about keeping a weight-loss journal if you notice the following:
+Be cautious about keeping a weight-loss journal if you notice:

 • Increased obsessive behavior

-• Heightened disordered eating habits, especially if you have a history of disordered eating or an eating disorder
+• Disordered eating habits, such as restrictive eating or avoidance of certain foods, especially if you have a history of disordered eating or an eating disorder

 • Difficult emotions like guilt or shame if goals aren’t met

-Landry added that you can reduce these risks by being under the care of a registered dietitian, eating disorder specialist, or therapist.
+Landry added that you can reduce these risks by working with a registered dietitian, eating disorder specialist, or therapist.

 Frequently asked questions